A | A | A login

 endif [;]

-Conditional logic works similar to most languages. elif and elseif are the same function, use whichever is more familiar to you.
+Conditional logic works similar to most languages. elif and elseif are the same function, use whichever is you feel more comfortable with.

 expires